On reading Judy Katz-Levine’s "The Everything Saint"

 The springing of you is likely to produce in me a line of

 thought which doesn’t dissipate but roves over dandelion

 In the poem “Spring Text Flower” (p100), she transforms a casual lonely night into a poetic and sensual experience:

 my fingers tremble as grass.”

 I loved reading the book.
-It’s great sensible poetry and I look forward to reading more from the author.
+It was a lesson in sensibility to me and I look forward to reading more from the author.

 Darryl / Dadou / Baron Wawa is a Port-au-Prince born Haitian-American who studied Photography and Creative Writing.
 He enjoys chocolate and good books.
 That said, maybe a movie is a good book.
 He loves to work with images and words and their pairing.